kaismithereens/GIthubSearch/README.md

 There are three different functions used to showcase this functionality:
-i) saves the most popular Harvard repositories locally ii) saves the most popular Python repositories locally iii) saves my profile picture locally
+i) saves the most popular Harvard repositories locally ii) saves the most popular Python repositories locally iii) saves my user profile information locally

 ## Testing